• Advertising

 Advertising Nov 23, 2015

 In the other commercial, the young man is surprised at home by all his friends, celebrating his new job at GE as a developer.
 And here we go again… All his friends are confused about what he will be doing.
 REALLY?
-The typically grade-school child understands the concept of programming in the work place.
+The typical grade-school child understands the concept of programming in the workplace.

-Finally in the last commercial the young man is sitting at a table with a small group of friends.
-When he tells his friends about his new job, they start talking about some idiot, useless mobile app.
-The only thing this commercial demonstrates is the proliferation of idiot, useless mobile apps.
+Finally, in the last commercial, the young man is sitting at a table with a small group of friends.
+When he tells his friends about his new job, they start talking about some idiotic, useless mobile app.
+The only thing this commercial demonstrates is the proliferation of silly, useless mobile apps.

-My take away for the brand-messaging of GE’s commercials is as follows; ‘Dear America, we think you are clueless and stupid, but we would like you to know that at GE, we embrace technology’.
+My takeaway from GE’s brand messaging in their commercials is as follows: ‘Dear America, we think you’re clueless and stupid, but we want you to know that at GE, we embrace technology.‘

 Share This Post